 This study considered a sample size of 290 individuals and the data were collected from 3rd March to 31st March 2021.
 The sample size comprises the entire population of patients that visited the facilities in study during the study period.
-A structured questionnaire was developed for the purpose of data collection after reviewing relevant literature. $^{9\,11\,12}$
+A structured questionnaire was developed for the purpose of data collection after reviewing relevant literature.
+9 11 12

-The research team gathered information on non-g identifiable demographic characteristics, including ≥ age, sex, ethnicity, education, facility location and role at the facility.
+The research team gathered information on non-identifiable demographic characteristics, including age, sex, ethnicity, education, facility location and role at the facility.
 These data were electronically collected using a CommCare app, with the CommCare content programmed by the research team.

-Before the start of data collection, the data collectors d sinilar technologies in the start of data collection, the data collectors d secure to storage and maintenance of data.
-They also underwent survey-specific training and pretested the survey question-naire; patient-exit surveys (online supplemental material 1).
+Before the start of data collection, the data collectors received training in research ethics, covering respect for study participants, consent procedures and secure storage and maintenance of data.
+They also underwent survey-specific training and pretested the survey questionnaire; patient-exit surveys (online supplemental material 1).
 The quality of the collected data was maintained through daily supervisions, spot checking and reviewing the completed questionnaire by trained staff.
-The principal investigator and supervisors cross- checked the questionnaire for completeness, accuracy and consistency.
+The principal investigator and supervisors cross-checked the questionnaire for completeness, accuracy and consistency.